A Radial and Tangential Framework for Studying Transient Reactivity in Two-Dimensional Systems: Surfing the reactivity in nonautonomous systems

 To cement this intuition, we first prove Lemma \ref{lem:add_RadTang} showing that $\Rad$ and $\Tang$ respect matrix addition.
-We then prove Theorem \ref{theo:non-aut_result} by moving from an inertial frame of reference to a co-rotating frame of reference, in which the the nonautonomous system can be represented by the sum of two \textit{autonomous} linear systems: one representing the original matrix $A$, and the other representing the conjugation by rotation.
-We can then use the autonomous $\Rad$ and $\Tang$ approach to analyze the balance between the angular velocity, $\Tang_A$, within the reactive region of System \eqref{eqn:ODE}, and the nonautonomous rotation rate, $k$, of System \eqref{eq:non-aut}.
+Next, to prove Theorem \ref{theo:non-aut_result}, we move from an inertial frame of reference to a co-rotating frame of reference, in which the the nonautonomous system can be represented by the sum of two \textit{autonomous} linear systems: one representing the original matrix $A$, and the other representing the conjugation by rotation.
+We can then apply Lemma \ref{lem:add_RadTang} and use the autonomous $\Rad$ and $\Tang$ approach to analyze the balance between the angular velocity, $\Tang_A$, within the reactive region of System \eqref{eqn:ODE}, and the nonautonomous rotation rate, $k$, of System \eqref{eq:non-aut}.
+See Figure \ref{fig:nonaut_escape}.

 \begin{lemma} Let $A$ and $B$ be two real $2\times2$ matrices.
 Then